Reckitt plays down Indivior risk to infant formula business

-LONDON, April 10 (Reuters) - Reckitt Benckiser Group on Wednesday sought to play down any potential impact to its infant formula business from U.S. litigation against Indivior , which it used to own, saying the risk was theoretical and unlikely.
+LONDON (Reuters) - Reckitt Benckiser Group on Wednesday sought to play down any potential impact to its infant formula business from U.S. litigation against Indivior, which it used to own, saying the risk was theoretical and unlikely.

 The U.S. Justice Department has accused British drugmaker Indivior of illegally boosting prescriptions for its blockbuster opioid addiction treatment.